 The provider of services agrees that at the time of admission, and prior to delivery of any services other than the assessment, a LMHT will establish a formal, individualized, person-centered Treatment Plan for every individual.
 The plan shall be consistent with standards for individual treatment/ recovery plans, congruent with the level of care, incorporate the goals of the member and include the involvement of family and natural supports, respect the wishes and needs of the member within funding limitations, and follow clinical best practice standards.
-The treatment plan will be strengths-based, as requested by SLCo DBHS.
+Optum recommends treatment plans be strengths-based to highlight the member's improvement versus symptom reduction.
 The treatment plan will be written in the following format: